 Which mortgage suits my personal situation the best?
 Etcetera.
 However, the added value of many current ‘robo’ advisory solutions in the market is still limited.
 Based on different questions, they give the consumer an overview of and insight in their financial situation, but usually do not give advice.
 Moreover: what actually constitutes high-quality robo-advice?

 As far as we are concerned, there is only one benchmark for quality, and that is the customer value of the actual advice.
-This
+This customer value is influenced by three factors:

 Ease: how much effort (e.g. time, money, thinking) does it take the customer to get his or her advice?